michalglen/michalglen.github.io/_posts/2017-12-03-Advent-of-Code.md

 During the current month, all of my solutions to these puzzles will be on [**my github**](https://github.com/michalglen/AoC_2017) and unlike last year (ah python one-liners) this time, I will try to get all solution written in modern C++ (11 and forward).
-For quick unit test (gtest is too big) I used small helper which provide me with nice colorful output :)
+For quick unit test (gtest is overkill) I used small helper which provide me with nice colorful output :)
 ```c++
 template<typename V, typename F, typename...
 P>
 void testEQ(V v, F f, P&& ... p){